mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/index.md

 The overall process for upgrading to the latest version of DKP has the following high-level steps:

-1. [Upgrade Kommander][upgrade-kommander].
+1. [Upgrade Kommander][upgrade_kommander].
 This takes place in your Management Cluster and includes the upgrade of your Platform Applications in that cluster.

 1. [Upgrade your Workspaces][upgrade-workspaces] on a per-Workspace basis, if your environment has additional Workspaces (with Managed or Attached clusters).